Assistant Professor, University of Illinois, Urbana-Champaign

-Matus Telgarsky obtained his PhD in Computer Science from UCSD in 2013 under Sanjoy Dasgupta; while there, his research focused primarily upon optimization and statistical aspects of unconstrained and unregularized algorithms (e.g., boosting), and to a lesser extent, clustering.
+Matus Telgarsky obtained his PhD in Computer Science from UCSD in 2013, under Sanjoy Dasgupta.
+While there, his research focused primarily upon optimization and statistical aspects of unconstrained and unregularized algorithms (e.g., boosting), and to a lesser extent, clustering.
 He then served as a postdoctoral researcher at Rutgers University and the University of Michigan, as well as a consulting researcher at Microsoft Research in New York City.

 Since fall 2016, he has been an assistant professor at the University of Illinois, Urbana-Champaign.
 His most recent interests are representation and nonconvex optimization.

 Summer Cluster: Deep Learning Theory , Summer 2022Visiting Scientist

 Theory of Reinforcement Learning , Fall 2020Visiting Scientist

 Foundations of Deep Learning , Summer 2019Visiting Scientist and Program Organizer

 Foundations of Machine Learning , Spring 2017Research Fellow